 Reveal and Connect: African and Caribbean Collections in Scottish Museums

-Our collaborative project will publish a national review of African and Caribbean collections held in museums across Scotland, and establish a network of interests to encourage engagement with these collections.
+Our collaborative project published a national review of African and Caribbean collections held in museums across Scotland, and established a network of interests to encourage engagement with these collections.

 About the project